-Option Description openacc-profiling <on off></on off> Turn on/off OpenACC profiling.
+Option Description openacc-profil: <on off></on off> ர்grn on/off OpenACC profiling.
 Note: OpenACC profiling is only supported on x86_64 and IBM POWER Linux.
-Default is on. print-openacc-summary Print a summary of all recorded OpenACC activities. print-openacc-trace Print a detailed trace of all recorded OpenACC activities, including each activity's timestamp and duration. print-openacc-constructs Include the name of the OpenACC parent construct that caused an OpenACC activity to be emitted.
-Note that for nvprof supports two modes for presenting OpenACC activity durations in the OpenACC summary mode (enabled with --print-openacc-summary): "exclusive" and "inclusive".

-Option Description applications using PGI OpenACC runtime before 19.1, this value will always be unknown. openacc-summary-mode <exclusive inclusive></exclusive inclusive> Specify how activity durations are presented in the OpenACC summary.
-Allowed values: "exclusive" - exclusive durations (default). "inclusive" - inclusive durations.
-See OpenACCSummary Modes for more information.
+Default is on. print-openacc-s umintraysummary of all recorded OpenACC activities. print-openacc-1 Paint a detailed trace of all recorded OpenACC activities, including each activity's timestamp and duration. print-openacc-o onstudethe name of the OpenACC parent construct that caused an OpenACC activity to be emitted.
+Note that for applications using PGI OpenACC runtime before 19.1, this value will always be unknown.
+Specify how activity durations are presented in the OpenACC summary.
+Alsowed values: "exclusive" - exclusive durations (default). "inclusive" - inclusive durations.
+See OpenACC Summary Modes for more information.

-3.6.2.
+7.6.2.
 OpenACC Summary Modes